 This is one of the most important secrets to keeping a clean house when it comes to keeping the clutter at bay.
 Only touch an item once.
 How does this work?
 Here’s a few examples.

-Bills should be taken care of right away rather than added to a pile to tend to later.
-Other important papers should be filed once opened.
+Take care of bills right away rather than added to a pile to tend to later.
+File other important papers once opened.

-Yes, getting the mail could turn into a 10-15 minute activity when you factor in opening it all up, hopping on your computer to pay a bill or heading to your file cabinet to put away an important paper but wouldn’t that be better than sifting through 100 pieces of mail at once?
+Yes, getting the mail could turn into a 10-15 minute activity when you factor in opening it all up, hopping on your computer to pay a bill or heading to your file cabinet to put away an important paper.
+But wouldn’t that be better than sifting through 100 pieces of mail at once when you’ve let them pile up?

 This way you’re not dreading the activity all week, tripping over a growing stack of papers or missing deadlines.
 You pick up the mail once and put everything in its proper home.